 Understanding the Fair Debt Collection Practices Act (FDCPA)

 In 1977, the Fair Debt Collection Practices Act (FDCPA) was created in order to protect consumers from harassment at the hands of debt collectors.
 At Atlas Consumer Law, we have filed lawsuits on behalf of clients whose consumer rights have been violated during the bankruptcy process or after debt discharge.
 The law contains language that prohibits “abusive and deceptive” behavior and tactics by creditors against debtors.
-If you are being harassed by creditors, you need to speak with a Chicago consumer law attorney as soon as possible.
+If you are being harassed by creditors, you need to speak with a Chicago consumer law lawyer as soon as possible.

 - Examples of FDCPA violations include the following: